As Kibbutz Be'eri Residents Shift from a Hotel to Hazerim, I Departed America Despite War Escalations for October 7th on Be'eri

 Throughout the day, my phone continued to ding, ding, ding until the sun went down with announcements of all the terrible things that would likely happen over the weekend, and the warnings and the dangers of this, that and the other.

-And Tom texted from wherever he and Emily finally landed...they are headed to Canada for a couple of weeks and...the PLANTS!
+And then Tom texted from wherever he and Emily finally landed...they are headed to Canada for a couple of weeks and...the PLANTS!

-And this is my quiet, subdued, first Shabbat in this house on a Kibbutz all by myself on this return to Israel I've been desperately craving, as I eat the fresh cake that I knew I shouldn't have brought home from that "cake house," right out of the tin with a fork.
+And so, this is my quiet, subdued, first Shabbat in this house on a Kibbutz all by myself on this return to Israel I've been so desperately craving, as I eat the fresh cake that I knew I shouldn't have brought home from that "cake house," right out of the tin with a fork.

 #BRINGTHEMHOME #BRINGTHEMHOMENOW This is a labor of love, and I feel called to do it, but admit it has started to cost a small fortune, between flights, rent in the US and accommodation in Israel.
 I have therefore started a GoFundMe in the hopes of getting a little bit of help to stay here another month or two to conduct these interviews with families of hostages and cover the war from the ground.
 Any donation, no matter how small, will go toward accommodation and bare bone travel expenses.
 Anything at all will be tremendously helpful and very much appreciated.
 With gratitude, Melanie